 If you are on Facebook, then you are putting yourself at risk of scams.
 The following activities are prevalent on Facebook and other social network sites, so keep your eyes open for them:

-- Burglary - Criminals also use social media pages, such as Facebook, to determine if a potential victim is home or not.
+- Burglary: Criminals also use social media pages, such as Facebook, to determine if a potential victim is at home or not.
 Publically sharing information about vacations and other times away is exactly what burglars are looking for.
 Just don't do it.

-- Contest Scams - This is another common scam, and it is as simple as setting up a fake page on Facebook, marketing it with a great contest, and then watch the info come in.
+- Contest Scams: This is another common scam, and it is as simple as setting up a fake page on Facebook, marketing it with a great contest, and then watch the info come in.
 One such scam claimed that those who shared the link would get a $1,000 IKEA gift card, and more than 40,000 people fell for it.
-If it sounds too good to be true, it is.
+Basically, if it sounds too good to be true, it is.